DDallot/TariffComparison/README.md

     ```
     cd repo
     ```
-3. Run the initialization script for the Linux container:
+3. Run the initialization script for the Linux container

     ```
     ./Initialize.sh